AliBasicCoder/convert-size/README.md

 convert-size is a package to convert a size with bytes to units such as KB MB TB

+## BIG NOTE

+this package is now a mirror of to a bigger package called [convert-pro](https://github.com/AliBasicCoder/convert-pro) only convert.bytes this means that this package will have exactly the same api as convert.bytes in [convert-pro](https://github.com/AliBasicCoder/convert-pro) but DON'T WORRY IT WILL BE BACKWARDS COMPATIBLE

+IT SHOULD WORK JUST FINE

+if you have any issue or PR do it in [convert-pro](https://github.com/AliBasicCoder/convert-pro)'s github repo NOT in "convert-size"'s

 ## Usage

 ```js